Sungweh Festival

 Songhei Festival (Sungweh) is an annual festival celebrated by the chiefs and peoples of Sampa-Jaman in the Bono region, formerly Brong Ahafo Region of Ghana.
-It is usually celebrated in the month ofJune July.
+It is usually celebrated in the months of June or July.

 Celebrations

 During the festival, visitors are welcomed to share food and drinks.
-The people put on traditional clothes and there is durbar of chiefs.
+The people put on traditional clothes and there is a durbar of chiefs.
 There is also dancing and drumming.

 Significance

 This festival is celebrated to mark an event that took place in the past.